climatescope/climatescope.org/app/_posts/en/2016-10-07-blog post- can-pay-go-solar-financed.md

 ---
 published: false
 postId: test
-title: Test blog post
+title:blog post

-description: Test blog post description
----
+description: HOW CAN PAY-AS-YOU-GO SOLAR BE FINANCED?

 ##HOW CAN PAY-AS-YOU-GO SOLAR BE FINANCED?